 The kitchen is one of the most frustrating and difficult rooms in the house to pack for moving.
-There are a lot of items you must pack carefully so you don't break them, especially all the small appliances - microwaves, blenders, toasters coffee machines, etc...
+There are many items you must pack carefully, so you don't break them, especially all the small appliances - microwaves, blenders, toasters, coffee machines, etc...
 On the other hand, you have all the plates, mugs, cups and glassware.
 Even thinking about everything in the kitchen is often overwhelming.

-The key to the safe and easy knives packing is to prepare them before wrapping.
-Once they are all grouped together you can easily decide how to wrap them.
+The key to safe and easy knives packing is to prepare them before wrapping.
+Once they are all grouped, you can easily decide how to wrap them.

 - Take all of the butter knives and group them together in one pile.

 - Gather all of the steak and bread knives. as well as the larger knives for cutting meat or vegetables.
 If there is a big difference in their size - group them into 2 separate piles.

 - Take all of your chef's and carving knives.
 Usually, they are way bigger and sharper than the others, so it's best to separate them for separate packing.